surenzxx/surendra.github.io/README.md

 # surenzxx.github.io
-My name is Surendra Persaud.
+My name is Surendra.
 Feel free to use my code to make into your own.
-I encourage you to e-mail me what you think if you came accross my website :)

 Inspired by:
 ------